Basic Personal Amount

 • be resident in Canada throughout the year;

-• have a minimum income of $11,511 (in 2024; this is an indexed amount) from:
+• have a minimum income of $11,821 and a maximum income of $173,205 (in 2025; these are indexed amounts) from:

 • maternity and parental benefits, and